atomaszewicz/Bond/RStudio/Analysis.md

 |Profit|Goldfinger ($1360)|Diamonds are Forever ($570)|License to Kill ($250)|
 |Budget|Spectre ($270)|Living Daylights ($90)|Dr. No ($10)|

 Sean Connery's *Thunderball* is the highest grossing film globally and domestically, while his film *Goldfinger* was the most profitable with a budget in the 16th percentile.
 We also notice that *Thunderball*'s domestic gross is greater than half the Bond film's global gross, quite a feat for only the fourth film in the series.
 Timothy Dalton's *License to Kill* is the least successful in all financial respects even though in the rating section it's average of 4 rating takes the median spot.
 The newest entry in the series, *Spectre*, cost more to make than *License to Kill*, which gives you an idea of how big the series is today.
-In fact, on average, each Bond film's budget increased by $10 mill <sup> [13] </sup>
+In fact, on average, each Bond film's budget increased by $10 mill <sup> [13] </sup>.

-It's hard to quantify if a near 30 fold increase in the budget over ~50 years is irregularly high, but .
-On average each new film costing $10 mill more than the previous.
-That the newest film in the franchise also has the highest budget, and the oldest film has the smallest is not entirely surprsing.
-Before we dive too deep into analyzing the budgets, let's look at the averages by Bond to give us an idea of who was the biggest box office draw.
+Before we dive too deep into analyzing budgets, let's look at the averages by Bond to give us an idea of what actor was the biggest box office draw.

 ```R
 #We use 'names', the vector of the actors names that was used earlier